anthonyrozmajzl/anthonyrozmajzl.com/content/post/COVID-19 Data Continue to Implicate Our Public Health Experts.md

 ## The Lockdowns Still Haven't Worked

-Leaving aside the disatrous and deadly consequences of lockdowns&mdash;see [here](https://rationalground.com/lockdowns-pros-and-cons/), [here](https://collateralglobal.org/research), and [here](http://thepriceofpanic.com)&mdash;which alone made them an utter failure, the actual evidence of the lockdowns' ability to stop, let alone slow the incidence of COVID-19 is abysmal.
-What we've been hearing for more than a yeaer now is that states which lock down harder are going to save more lives than states that lock down with less intensity.
+Leaving aside the disatrous and deadly consequences of lockdowns&mdash;see [here](https://rationalground.com/lockdowns-pros-and-cons/), [here](https://collateralglobal.org/research), and [here](http://thepriceofpanic.com)&mdash;which alone made them an utter failure, the amount of evidence supporting the lockdowns' ability to stop, let alone slow the incidence of COVID-19 is abysmal.
+For more than a year we've seen states like New York, New Jersey, and California praised for their COVID-19 response while .
 Thankfully, the data exist to evaluate this claim directly.

 KEY DATA POINTS AND STUDIES TO REMEMBER